rust-lang-ru/book/rustbook-en/nostarch/chapter15.md

 The `Box<T>` type is a smart pointer because it implements the `Deref` trait, which allows `Box<T>` values to be treated like references.
 When a `Box<T>` value goes out of scope, the heap data that the box is pointing to is cleaned up as well because of the `Drop` trait implementation.
+These two traits will be even more important to the functionality provided by the other smart pointer types we’ll discuss in the rest of this chapter.
 Let’s explore these two traits in more detail.
-These two traits will be even more important to the functionality provided by the other smart pointer types we’ll discuss in the rest of this chapter.

 ## Treating Smart Pointers Like Regular References with the `Deref` Trait

-Implementing the `Deref` trait allows you to customize the behavior of the *dereference operator*, `*` (as opposed to the multiplication or glob operator).
+Implementing the `Deref` trait allows you to customize the behavior of the *dereference operator* `*` (not to be confused with the multiplication or glob operator).
 By implementing `Deref` in such a way that a smart pointer can be treated like a regular reference, you can write code that operates on references and use that code with smart pointers too.